 Stretching Exercises for Plantar Fasciitis

-Daytime Use of An Achilles Splint
+Use of An Achilles Splint to Relieve Calf Tightness in Plantar Fasciitis

-Towel and standing calf stretches are often not enough to stretch out your Achilles tendon and calf muscle.
+Towel and standing calf stretches are sometimes not enough to stretch out your Achilles tendon and calf muscle.
 That's because it takes at least 20-30 minutes to get a good stretch.
 Dr. Berg almost always prescribes an Achilles Splint to his patients with tight Achilles and calf muscles.
 The Achilles splint is used while you're watching TV or reading a book.

 This how-to video explains the proper way to use an Achilles splint to stretch your calf muscle.